Traveling to Europe this Winter? Here is the ultimate packing list for winter in Europe with everything you’ll need to stay warm and adventurous.

 I recommend buying these gloves as they’re not only very warm but also touchscreen sensitive which means that you won’t need to take them off every time you want to use your phone.

-They say the part on a human body that gets affected the most when it’s super cold are the ears and they’re definitely right.
+They say the part of the human body that gets affected the most when it’s super cold are the ears and they’re definitely right.

 A knit cap won’t only help to keep your head warm during snowy Europe but also your ears from freezing.
 If you don’t have one yet, don’t worry- you can buy it on Amazon from here.